damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - Head of Design reviews upcoming goals and plans for product marketing.
 Floor opens for discussion and brainstorming.
 - Team agrees on what key takeaways are from the last quarter.
 - Team agrees on what our Team OKRs should be for the upcoming quarter.

+# Marketing team SLAs (Service Level Agreements)<a name="sla"></a>

+When working remotely in such a quick moving organization, it is important for a team to agree on a few basic service level agreements on how we would like to work together.
+With anything, things can come up that make it not possible to meet these SLAs but we all agree to use best effort when possible.

+- Respond to your emails by end of next business day.
+- Respond when you are cc'd with an action item on issues by end of next business day.
+- Be on time to meetings.
+We start at on time.
+- Acknowledge receipt of emails (community@, FYIs) by BCC'ing the list.
+- Try not to email co-workers on weekends.
+Try out [Boomerang](http://www.boomeranggmail.com/) and set all your emails to send Monday morning at 6 AM.
+People will think you're up and working early!
+Time off is important.
+We all have stressful weeks so please unplug on the weekends where possible.
+- Do not ping someone in a public channel on RocketChat on the weekends.
+This is rude.

 # Marketing resources<a name="resources"></a>